tlatts72/mint-trends/README.md

 Utilizes mintapi project at https://github.com/mintapi/mintapi

+# Project Requirements before initial release
+- Create functional application
+- Dockerize the mongodb solution
+- Dockerize the python flask application

+The application initial release will contain a dashboard that shows the latest data for each account, as well as a whitelisting functionality of specific accounts

+# Prerequisites
+- Docker installed

-# Step 1
+# First Steps
-Initialize MongoDB
+1. Initialize MongoDB

-Configure your user/password as necessary in db/mongo-docker-compose.yml
+- Configure your database user/password as necessary in db/mongo-docker-compose.yml

-Verify MongoDB

-From inside the container, or if mongosh is installed on your local machine, run `mongosh "mongodb://root:example@localhost:27017"`
-1. `Use
-Run `db.createCollection()
-# Step 2
+- Run mongo-docker-compose.yml and ensure the instance is running

+2. Copy config-example.py to config.py.
+- Give mint account and database information

+3. Run db/mongo-load-mint-accounts.py to insert the given data from config.py